Ensembl/ensembl-dauphin-style-compiler/peregrine-toolkit/src/eachorevery/eoestruct/eoestruct.md

 ### Iterating through groups of EoEs

 Now you've created a `StructVarGroup` with some values in it, there will be a point in your template where you want one entry per element of the EoEs in that group.
-For example, in our motivating example of the array of objects, this will be the array at the top level (but need not be in general).
+For example, in our motivating example of the array of objects, this will be the array at the very top level of the template (but need not be, in general).

 ```
     pub fn new_all(vars: &mut StructVarGroup, expr: StructTemplate) -> StructTemplate;
 ```

-expr is the sub-template for each element.
-If you like, this works a bit like a "for" loop.
+`expr` is the sub-template for each element.
+If you like, this template node works a bit like a "for" loop.

-At the moment we don't have any way of accessing the values of our EoE in that sub-template, which we need!
+At the moment we don't have any way of accessing the values of our EoE in that sub-template, which we certainly need for it to be useful!
+Do it like this:

 ```
     pub fn new_var(input: &StructVar) -> StructTemplate;
 ```

+Of course, this template must be inside a relevant `new_all` for that variable.

 ### Simple Example